 The next step will be to properly place the top flap (9×2) to the inner lining.
 This will help keep the needles in place where everything is said and done.
 I definitely did not realize why this was so important in design until I accidentally turn the holder over and needles went flying everywhere.
 Design is not my strong suit but everything can be done through trial and error!

 Then turn inside out and do a hidden stitch to close up the hole.
 And done!
-I do love these bags because it’s compact and conveniently stores all of my double pointed needles.
+I do love this small knitting needle holder because it’s compact and conveniently stores all of my double pointed needles.